String Append Function - C++ Programming Tutorial

 Example 2

-Let's see the example of appending the string by using position and length as parameters.
+Let's explore an example of extending a string by specifying both the starting position and the length as parameters.

 Example